 Be yourself – if you are comfortable using humour then it’s usually ok to add that into your presentation – but don’t try and force a style you are not used to using.

 Bullets points – this simple technique helps you to remember your content and allows the audience to follow what you are saying more easily.
-It’s normally best to use 3 or 4 bullets at a time.
+It’s normally best to use around 3 bullets at a time, more than this can feel like a long list.

 Important and interesting?
-Think about what the audience will want to hear and think about your most important message – try and address these early on in the presentation.
+Think about what the audience will want to hear and think about your most important message – try and deliver these thoughts early on in the presentation so they get remembered and you can repeat them.

-Passion – Even dry subjects can be helped by a passionate presenter – inject some emotion into the topic to keep the audience interested.
+Passion – Even dry subjects will be helped by a passionate presenter – inject some emotion into the topic to keep the audience engaged with your message.

 Practice – whether it’s in a training session or just using your own camera, make sure you practice, practice, practice to become familiar with the content and work out any nerves.